Mrcubix/Osu-MapSync/README.md

 # Osu-MapSync
 A tool that will allow the sync of you BM, scores, replays and collection from a pc to another using different methods

-A proper FTP implementation with further testing is required to ocntinue
+A proper FTP implementation with further testing is required to continue

 Todo list: